 Below you will find some useful information on vintage Rolex watches including but not limited to the celebrated Rolex Submariner, along with useful info and facts about the most significant changes in its long history.
 We also wish to include the most prominent references and auction results (hammer prices) from Sothebys and Christies.
 We hope you find this brief guid helpful.

 Looking for a vintage Rolex watch to add to your collection or to learn more about some of the most celebrated models in history?
 Throughout the years, Rolex has prided itself on creating beautiful watches that last the test of time.
 We hope the following information on vintage Rolex watches will both educate and enlighten as to Rolex’s amazing value in today’s world.

-Born in 1954, the Rolex Submariner was given the distinction of being the first watch a diver or submarine operator could wear 200-meters down into the sea.
+Born in 1954, the vintage Submariner was given the distinction of being the first watch a diver or submarine operator could wear 200-meters down into the sea.
 The watch boasts of a time-recorder that can be calibrated from zero to 60 and comes encased in a beautiful pressure resistant Oyster case.
 The Submariner 6200 also includes an 8mm-diameter crown and elegant explorer dial that features a triangle at its top.